awslabs/soci-snapshotter/docs/config.md

 - `no_prometheus` — Defined [above](#configfsgofsconfig), cannot be redeclared.
 - `debug_address` (string) — Address where [go pprof](https://pkg.go.dev/net/http/pprof) server will listen.
 If empty, no logs will be emitted.
 Default: "".
 - `metadata_store` (string) — Metadata storage type.
 Only "db" is valid.
 Default: "db".
+- `metadata_db_no_sync` (bool) — Disables bbolt's per-transaction fsync for the metadata store.
+The metadata DB is derived data rebuilt from zTOCs on each daemon restart, so fsync durability is unnecessary.
+Removes synchronous disk flushes from layer metadata initialization.
+Default: false.
+- `metadata_insertion_chunk_size` (int) — Max node insertions per bbolt transaction during metadata init.
+Larger chunks amortize per-commit overhead.
+0 means use the default.
+Default: 5000.
 - `skip_check_snapshotter_supported` (bool) - skip check for snapshotter is supported which can give performance benefits for SOCI daemon startup time.
 This config should only be done if you are sure overlayfs is supported.
 Default: false

 #